Alzheimer's disease in the Hispanic/Latino population: Clusterin

 Clusterin (CLU), also known as apolipoprotein J, is an 82 kDa glycoprotein protein that is located on chromosome 8.
 It has multiple physiological functions, some examples being lipid transport, immune modulation, and cell death.
 CLU is known to have the ability to clear Aβ peptides and prevent their aggregation, which suggests that CLU has a neuroprotective effect.
 While one might expect AD to be associated with lower levels of a neuroprotective protein, biomarker studies indicate that CLU is upregulated in the plasma, CSF, hippocampus, and cortex of AD patients.
 One theory explaining this apparent contradiction is CLU is actually reduced early in life, increasing risk of developing AD.
 In this scenario, CLU might increase in subjects with AD as a compensatory response to the disease; further research is clearly necessary to clairy this area.
 However, genetic studies show that CLU is the third most significant risk factor for LOAD, which has propelled extensive genetic research related to CLU and AD.
 Two CLU variants of interest, that are associated with reduced AD frequency, are rs11136000 and rs9331896.
-However, little is know about the relationship between CLU and AD risk in the Hispanic/Latino community.
+However, little is known about the relationship between CLU and AD risk in the Hispanic/Latino community.